zeroDivZero/notes-ios/notes/testing/0_why_test.md

 # WHY TEST

-Good tests give us confidence to make bold changes, help detect and resolve regressions early, and provide comprehensive and practical description of expectations of app's functionality.
+Good tests lend confidence to make bold changes, help detect and resolve regressions early, and provide comprehensive and practical description of expectations of app's functionality.

 Overall, improves productivity.